George-Raymond/LOAN_MANAGEMENT_SYSTEM/README.md

 The system is mobile-friendly and works seamlessly across devices.

-Project Structure
+📂 Project Structure
 The project consists of the following files:

+File Name	Description
-mkopaji.php - Loan application form for borrowers.

-mdhamini.php - Form for guarantors to provide their details.

-ofisi.php - Administrative interface for loan officers, supervisors, and branch managers.

-register.php - User registration page.

-login.php - User login page.

-dashboard.php - Dashboard for authenticated users (not implemented in the provided code).

-logout.php - Logs out the user and destroys the session.

-styles.css - Contains the styling for the project.
+mkopaji.php	Loan application form for borrowers. mdhamini.php	Form for guarantors to provide their details. ofisi.php	Administrative interface for loan officers, supervisors, and branch managers. register.php	User registration page. login.php	User login page. dashboard.php	Dashboard for authenticated users (not implemented in the provided code). logout.php	Logs out the user and destroys the session. styles.css	Contains the styling for the project.

-Setup Instructions
+🛠️ Setup Instructions
 Prerequisites
 Web Server: Apache or Nginx.